- Bad sectors are a common occurrence when using a PC, especially in old machines.

 - Type the command below and hit Enter:

 - Replace C with the letter of your hard drive partition.

-So, there you have it – this is how you can scan for bad sectors on Windows 8, 8.1 and Windows 10 and also this is how you can easily fix bad sectors by yourself.
+So, there you have it – this is how you can scan for bad sectors on Windows, and also, this is how you can quickly fix bad sectors by yourself.